Atsuko Okatsuka: Career

 On December 10, 2022, Okatsuka's debut stand-up special The Intruder premiered on HBO and HBO Max, which The New York Times named Best Debut of 2022, and Vulture listed as one of the Best Comedy Specials of 2022.
 The show won best comedy special at the Gracie Awards and Variety listed her in their 2023 Comedy Impact Report.

-Okatsuka's life story of being kidnapped by her grandmother to come to the U.S. was told on This American Life in September 2023 in an episode titled The One Place I Can't Go.
-She was featured in Vanity Fair November 2023 issue photographed by Mark Seliger, playing the quarterback of a made-up football team while wearing couture.
+Okatsuka's life story of being kidnapped by her grandmother and brought to the U.S. was told on This American Life in September 2023 in an episode titled "The One Place I Can't Go".
+She was featured in Vanity Fair in the November 2023 issue, photographed by Mark Seliger, playing the quarterback of a made-up football team while wearing couture.
 She was profiled in PBS Newshour where she called the interviewer Amna Nawaz a "fellow weirdo" and said that performing for people means finding community.
 She was on the cover of New York Times Magazine with Margaret Cho where Margaret crowned Okatsuka as her heir to comedy.
 She appeared in Mike Birbiglia's documentary Good One: A Show About Jokes.

-On June 13, 2025, Okatsuka released her second comedy special Father on Hulu.
+On June 13, 2025, Okatsuka released her second comedy special Father on Hulu, which was ranked #6 on Vultures list of the best stand-up specials of 2025 and named one of the year's best by the Los Angeles Times.
+She appeared in the Apple TV+ comedy film Outcome, alongside Keanu Reeves and Jonah Hill, that was released in April of 2026.

-In September 2025, Okatsuka rejected an offer to perform at the Riyadh Comedy Festival, due to the strict censorship requirements to which she would have been subjected; she also noted the Saudi regime's frequent use of capital punishment for journalists and bloggers.

 Personal life

-Okatsuka has been married to actor and painter Ryan Harper Gray since 2023.
-The couple had a wedding ceremony in 2017, but six years later found out they had not filed the paperwork and were not legally married.
-Gray's mother has also suffered from schizophrenia like Okatsuka's.
+Okatsuka married American actor and painter Ryan Harper Gray in 2023.
+They had a wedding ceremony in 2017, but discovered in 2023 that they had not filed the paperwork and were not legally married.